NickSabaj/mabe-build-tool_modded/README.md

 nim c --cc:vcc build
 ```

 For my release builds I go to the extra effort of ensuring cross-version compatibility and small binary size.
 For linux I use the musl-libc compiler.
 For mac I target the older 10.13 SDK.
-For both of those I strip symbols and further compress using the amazing [Ultimate Packer for Executables](https://upx.github.io/).
+For both of those I strip symbols.
+For all of them I further compress the binaries using the [Ultimate Packer for Executables](https://upx.github.io/).

 ### To Do
 * [ ] Refactor the httpclient_tlse custom nim code that gives SSL/TLS support into a proper stand-alone nim package